Is Sun Exposure Good or Bad For You?

-So getting moderate sun exposure is more likely to be beneficial than not.
+So, getting moderate sun exposure is more likely to be beneficial than not.

 Members can read specialized advice for cancer prevention and recovery support here.

-Also, listen to my special guest: Karin Greenberg on the Eat Burn Sleep podcast on Surviving Breast Cancer.
+Also, listen to my special guest, Karin Greenberg, on the Eat Burn Sleep podcast on Surviving Breast Cancer.
 Her technique in coping is inspirational!

 How the Sunshine Combats Viruses

-Which explains why effective treatment for influenza and tuberculosis in the last century was focused on putting patients in bed in the fresh air!
+This explains why effective treatment for influenza and tuberculosis in the last century was focused on putting patients in bed in the fresh air!